qcc-cs/qcc-cs.github.io/lectures/lec22.md

 ```

 'new' may throw bad_alloc if we do not have enough memory.
-Best way to handle dynamic memory is using smart pointer.
+Best way to handle dynamic memory is using a smart pointer.